KevinLWorthington/SDProjectPlan/README.md

 - The ability to delete books from the database
 - The ability to search the database and find if a book is in the collection or not
 - Implement an API to fetch additional book information from the web (if available)
-	>Cover art, detailed description
+	>Cover art, for example

 ## How will these features be implemented?

 - Using Avalonia to create the front end
 - Using Avalonia for interactive buttons, text input, and window transitions
 - Using SQLite for storing book information
-- Using ...?
-API for fetching additional information from the web
+- Using OpenLibrary API for fetching additional information from the web
-	>Google Books API or OpenLibrary API

-By using Avalonia, I may be making this task more difficult.
-However, from what I have learned about it so far, it seems fairly easy to use.
-I've tinkered with it a bit (with the help of YouTube, Google, and Copilot) to make some simple buttons and text blocks and generate the background gradient for the application window.
+I have had more time to practice using AvaloniaUI.
+I'm still learning, but I've gotten pretty far with help.

 ## What's the name of this application?